 But what if there was one type of activity that could achieve all of these benefits at once?

 It turns out that all sports are not created equal.
 Racket sports stand above the rest in terms of health benefits.

-According to Ratey, “The combination of challenging the brain and body has a greater positive impact than aerobic exercise alone.”
+Ratey says, “The combination of challenging the brain and body has a greater positive impact than aerobic exercise alone.”

 That combination of aerobic activity, strength building, flexibility, and mental fortitude is incredibly rare among other sports.